BookStackApp/website/content/blog/beta-release-v0-24-0.md

 This release brings quite a notable addition to BookStack's language support.
 Thanks to [@kmoj86](https://github.com/BookStackApp/BookStack/pull/945) Arabic is now a language choice.
 This is the first right-to-left language in BookStack so some functionality has been added to support right-to-left text.

-The WYSIWYG editor will now default it's text direction based on your language setting.
+The WYSIWYG editor will now default its text direction based on your language setting.
 In addition, If a right-to-left language is in use then additional toolbar options will show to provide control over text direction:

 ![wysiwyg_rtl_support.png](/images/2018/09/wysiwyg_rtl_support.png)